 Welcome to my corner of the web!
-I post anything from crafts to cool websites.
-I launched my blog in 2014 to share my interests, and if you like scrapbooking, spending hours on websites that have little no purpose or being creative, then you'll feel right at home!
+I'm an Australian teen blogger who launched my blog in 2015 to share my interests, and if you like scrapbooking, spending hours on websites that have little no purpose or being creative, then you'll feel right at home!
 And since you're here, say hi to me on the Comment page!